All eyes on the Republic's future as drama unfolds

 - Republic of Ireland players bow out as 'world stars', says boss Vera Pauw

 For what it is worth, players, at various media events before and during the tournament, have not exactly given the 60-year-old a full backing.
-Again, sometimes what isn't said that speaks the loudest.
+Again, sometimes what isn't said speaks the loudest.

-Then, after the game, it was revealed by Pauw that McCabe had requested "fresh legs" long before the manager made her first substitution in the 84th minute.
+Then, after the Nigeria game, it was revealed by Pauw that captain Katie McCabe had requested "fresh legs" long before the manager made her first substitution in the 84th minute.

-Pauw said she had no problem with that, stating: "A player can say anything to the coach, at least to me".
+Pauw said she had no problem with that, stating: "A player can say anything to the coach, at least to me."
 But, what happened next again suggested that all was not well in camp.

 A tweet was all it took from McCabe.
 A zipped face emoji.
 You can read into that whatever you want.

-In the feisty press conference in July where Pauw put in a staunch defence of her character, McCabe admitted that she had "clashed" with her manager in the past, but it was always professional.
+In the feisty press conference in July where Pauw put in a staunch defence of her own character, McCabe said she had "clashed" with her manager in the past, but it was always professional.
 This time it has been rather more public.

 It's a shame that any disagreements have slipped into the public domain.
 Ultimately, we are left with more questions than answers.